mmprotest/persona_chatbot/README.md

 Interact with the chatbot through the chat input.
 Each exchange is automatically reflected upon, refined, and stored.
 Use the sidebar to reset the conversation or review recent memories.

+The sidebar now doubles as a persona studio:

+- **Persona Library** – Choose the active character from any persona you've generated.
+Everything lives in the same SQLite database, so switching personas is instant.
+- **Create a new persona** – Fill out a quick form with a name, description, and conversational goals.
+The agent spins up a full biography, relationships, and memories on the spot and saves it for reuse.
+- **Browse saved personas** – Expand the library to skim every persona's summary, goals, and last-updated timestamp.
-The sidebar reveals the generated persona dossier so you can see the assistant's biography, traits, and daily rhythm at a glance.
-Use the **Suggest persona adjustments** box to describe tweaks you'd like to make—the agent rewrites its backstory, reseeds long-term memory, and updates the active system prompt immediately.
+- **Suggest persona adjustments** – Describe tweaks you'd like to make.
+The agent rewrites its backstory, reseeds long-term memory, and updates the active system prompt immediately.

 After each turn you'll also find the agent's self-reflection notes, the retrieved context, and a forward-looking relationship plan.

 ### Using Ollama